expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 #### Returns

-Returns a Promise that resolves to a number that represents the available internal disk storage size in bytes.
+Returns a Promise that resolves to the number of bytes available on the internal disk.

 ### `FileSystem.getTotalDiskCapacityAsync()`